Horizontal-org/Tella-website/docs/For organizations/tella-web.md

 3. Allowing users to back up their data on a remote server, to lower the risk that data is discovered on their mobile device.
 4. Ensuring that organizations can preserve important information even in the event of device seizure or destruction, and can organize it to use for research, advocacy, or accountability processes.

 Tella Web is a great option to collect "reports" from users.
-Reports can include photos, videos, audio recordings, and text.
+Reports can include photos, videos, audio recordings, pdf documents and text.

 Setting up Tella Web involves three steps, which are thoroughly discussed in this section: